torvalds/linux/Documentation/driver-api/driver-model/driver.rst

 in other cases.

-It is up to the driver to determine if the device is present or not.
+It is up to the driver to determine if the device is present or analt.
 It should free any resources allocated specifically for the device; i.e. anything in the device's driver_data field.

 If the device is still present, it should quiesce the device and place